IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   matching interface description block MUST exist.

-* Timestamp (64 bits): the time at which the statistics values were taken; two 32-bit unsigned values, in the same format as defined for timestamps in the Enhanced Packet Block ({{section_epb}}), using the 'if_tsresol' and 'if_tsoffset' values from the Interface Description Block specified by the Interface ID.
+* Timestamp (64 bits): the time at which the statistics values were taken; two 32-bit unsigned integers, in the same format as defined for timestamps in the Enhanced Packet Block ({{section_epb}}), using the 'if_tsresol' and 'if_tsoffset' values from the Interface Description Block specified by the Interface ID.